scarborough-courtney/ohimanual/tutorials/toolbox_manual/calculate_regional_assessment_score.md

 ![alt text](zfig_layers_csv.png)

 New rows need to be added in the registry, and the newly created data layer registered as illustrated below, with the column-G entry matching the name of the csv file created previously:

+ + **targets:** indicates the goal/dimension that any given data layer relates to (each row is a layer).
+Goals are indicated with two-letter codes and sub-goals are indicated with three-letter codes, with pressures, resilience, and spatial layers indicated separately
+ + **layer:** is the identifying name of the data layer, which will be used in R scripts like functions.R and .csv files like pressures_matrix.csv and resilience_matrix.csv.
+This is also displayed on the Toolbox App under the drop-down menu when the variable type is ‘input layer’.
+ + **name:** is a longer title of the data layer; this is displayed on the Toolbox App under the drop-down menu when the variable type is ‘input layer’.
+ + **description:** is further description of the data layer; this is also displayed on the Toolbox App under the drop-down menu when the variable type is ‘input layer’.
+ + **citation:** is for book-keeping purposes, indicating where to find further information about the layer from the supplemental information of the 2012 Nature publication.
+ + **units:** importantly describes which field (column header) is the value from the data layer.
+ + **filename:** is the .csv filename that holds the data layer information, and is located in the folder called ‘layers’.
+ + **fld_value:** indicates the units along with the units column.

 ![alt text](zfig_new_layer.png)